Data Usage over Mobile Internet

 Data Usage Seem High?

-Tracking your usage can aide in determining if you have a rogue program sucking up bandwidth – such as a sync to the cloud or a large update downloading.
+Tracking your usage can help you determine if you have a rogue program sucking up bandwidth – such as a cloud sync or a large software or app update.

-If there’s an unexplained spike in usage on your carrier’s reporting, but you've been tracking usage by another means you can go back to your secondary logs and see if they match up with the carrier's.
+When there’s an unexplained spike in usage on your carrier’s reporting, but you've been tracking usage by another means, you can go back to your secondary logs and see if they match up with the carrier's.

 Common Data Hogs and Reducing Data Usage

 So your data usage seems high.
 Or you're in an area where you're getting super slow speeds and just can't accomplish what you need to do online.